 If you need to use a wheelchair or ECV, Disney is a great place to do it.
 Perhaps that is why you will see so many other folks around the parks and resorts who are also using wheelchairs and ECVs too.
 Be patient, ask for a little direction, and enjoy!

-Do you think Disney does a good job of accommodating wheelchairs and ECVs?
+Does Disney do a good job of accommodating wheelchairs and ECVs?